Albert0i/online-lua-interpreter/luaPrimer.md

 #### I. Content

 ##### 1. Comments
-In Lua, comment has two styles:
+Before writing any code, it's crucial to know how to write comments both for mindful and mindless people.
+In Lua, comment has two forms:
 ```
--- This is a SQL-like single line comment.
+-- This is a single line, SQL-like comment.

 --[[
     This comment spans more than one lines.